North West Street and Great Falls Street Traffic Signal Improvements

 The intersection of North West Street and Great Falls Street was identified as one of four City intersections needing improvements as part of the application process for Virginia Department of Transportation (VDOT) FY 15 Revenue Sharing funds.
 The main reason these were identified for upgrades was to remove signal heads and span wires from Dominion Virginia Power (DVP) utility poles.
 City Council approved this project as part of the FY 2015-2019 CIP under the Traffic Signals Infrastructure Program.

-Work at this intersection will include removal of existing signal heads from DVP poles and installation of new signal equipment, including mast arms, pedestrian signals, and a signal cabinet.
-This project will improve pedestrian accessibility by updating the pedestrian signal timing and providing ADA compliant push buttons, ADA compliant ramps, and curb extensions to shorten pedestrian crossing distances.
-The intersection will be milled and repaved, and new signage and pavement markings will be installed.
+Project work will include removal of existing signal heads from DVP utility poles and the installation of new signal equipment, which will include decorative traffic signal poles, pedestrian signals, and a new cabinet.
+The intersection will be milled, repaved, and new signage and pavement markings will be installed.

-Fairfax County is currently designing a project that will install new sidewalks along Great Falls Street and North West Street between Great falls and Brilyn Place.
+Fairfax County is concurrently underway with a project to install new sidewalks along Great Falls Street and North West Street between Great Falls Street and Brilyn Place.
 The City of Falls Church is collaborating with Fairfax County since the scopes of the two projects overlap.
 This collaboration will allow both projects to be designed concurrently, minimizing conflicts and streamlining the review process.